 Dreaming of a Luxury Vacation in Tuscany

-Highlights of the Tuscany Region
+Highlights of a Tuscany Luxury Vacation

 What do you think of when you think of Tuscany?
 If you picture verdant countryside dotted with olive groves and wineries, and ancient villages crowning the hills – well, you’re right.
 Tuscany is all of that.
 But what doesn’t get talked about as much is the Tuscan Riviera.
 Tuscany is home to a number of blue flag beaches, and the upscale beach clubs of Versilia are well worth a visit.